Non-Semisimple TQFT's and BPS $q$-Series: Graded bases of the CGP TQFT

 \section{Graded bases of the CGP TQFT}

-In \cite{blanchet2016non} a TQFT $\VV$ was build by applying the universal construction to the invariants $\N_r$.
-It turns out that the functor one gets is a symmetric monoidal one from a suitable category of decorated cobordisms into that of graded vector spaces, endowed with the symmetry which is the flip if $r$ is odd and is the supersymmetric exchange if $r$ is even.
+In~\cite{blanchet2016non}, a TQFT $\VV$ was built by applying the universal construction to the invariants $\N_r$.
+It~turns out that the functor one gets is a symmetric monoidal one from a suitable category of decorated cobordisms into that of graded vector spaces, endowed with the symmetry which is the flip if $r$ is odd and is the supersymmetric exchange if $r$ is even.

 The cobordisms considered for this construction are $3$-manifolds $M$ with boundary endowed with cohomology classes $\omega\in H^1(M,\{*\};\C/2\Z)$ where $\{*\}$ is the choice of a base point per each connected component of the boundary (besides other standard decorations).
+Furthermore, by definition

-Furthermore by definition where $\sigma$ is the $1$-dimensional module over $U^H_q\mathfrak{sl}_2$ with weight $2r'$ and $V$ is the vector space associated to a surface by applying directly the universal construction.
-Finally one lets $\VV(\Sigma,\omega)=\bigoplus_k \VV_k(\Sigma,\omega)$ which is $\Z$-graded, but it turns out that it is always finite dimensional.
-As proved in \cite{blanchet2016non} Theorem 5.9, letting:
+where $\sigma$ is the $1$-dimensional module over $U^H_q\mathfrak{sl}_2$ with weight $2r'$ and $V$ is the vector space associated to a surface by applying directly the universal construction.
+Finally, one lets $\VV(\Sigma,\omega)=\bigoplus_k \VV_k(\Sigma,\omega)$ which is $\Z$-graded, but it turns out that it is always finite dimensional.
+As proved in~\cite{blanchet2016non} Theorem 5.9, letting

-then if $\omega\in H^1(\Sigma;\C/2\Z)\setminus H^1(\Sigma;\Z/2\Z)$ then it holds:
+then if $\omega\in H^1(\Sigma;\C/2\Z)\setminus H^1(\Sigma;\Z/2\Z)$ then it holds